-Some children can be “visual learners” and perhaps getting them to draw a picture next to their poem, illustrating what that poem means to them or what the poem is about.
-This can help them with their expression and understanding of their piece/s.
+Some children can be “visual learners” and perhaps getting them to draw a picture next to their piece, illustrating what it means to them, or a favourite moment in the story.
+Getting creative can help them with their expression and understanding of their pieces.

 8.)
 Lights, Camera, Action!

 It can be a challenge to remember all the words for a child, especially when there is more than one piece to perform.
 To help combat this, try to get your child to remember some of the creative actions we use in class.
 Each action remembered can help them with their timing and placing of the poem verses.